 16. What types of social activities are offered to summer associates?

 Debevoise offers a range of activities over the summer so that you can get to know the members of your class as well as Debevoise associates, counsel and partners.
-Recent social activities have included: our annual party at the Central Park Zoo, a cooking class, affinity group events, and baseball games, just to name a few.
+Recent social activities have included: our annual party at the Central Park Zoo, a cooking class, affinity group events and a baseball or soccer game, just to name a few.

 17. What is the salary for summer associates?

-Associate and summer associate compensation firm-wide at Debevoise is competitive with other major New York firms.
-Summer associates in the 2019 class are compensated $3,700 weekly.
+Associate and summer associate compensation firmwide at Debevoise is competitive with other major New York firms.
+Summer associates in the 2020 class are compensated $3,700 weekly.
 For more information about compensations and benefits, please click here.